 - Choice Privileges Visa – Hotel credit card of multiple chains including Comfort Inn, EconoLodge, Clarion and more.
 Earn 15 points per dollar on Choice Privileges hotel stays, 2 points per dollar on all other card purchases.
 Earn a free night for as little as 8,000 points.
 You can earn bonuses of up to 4 free nights when you use the card for your first hotel stay with the card.
 Unlike many travel cards, this one has no annual fee.

-- Hilton HHonors Credit Cards – There are 4 different Hilton credit card options, including Citibank Visa or American Express cards with or without an annual fee.
+- Hilton HHonors Credit Cards – There are 3 different Hilton credit card options from American Express, with or without an annual fee.
 If you stay at Hilton hotels regularly, the cards with an annual fee might actually be worth the extra cost, especially if you spend a lot with your credit card.

 - Hyatt Credit Card – Hyatt Visa offers 3 points per dollar on Hyatt stays, 2 points per dollar at restaurants and on airline & car rental purchases, and 1 point per dollar on everything else.
 Free Hyatt stays begin at 5,000 points, though most hotels will be significantly more.
-Offers other Hyatt perks as well. $75 annual fee, though that fee is waived for the first year you have the card.
+Offers other Hyatt perks as well. $75 annual fee.

 - IHG Rewards Club Credit Card – Earn points within the International Hotels Group family of hotels, including InterContinental, Crowne Plaza, Holiday Inn, Candlewood Suites, Hotel Indigo and more.
 Get 5 points per dollar a IHG hotels, 2 points per dollar on gas, grocery and restaurant purchases, and 1 point per dollar on all other purchases.
 Most hotel stays require at least 20,000 points for a free night, more for the higher-end hotels.